At-home Covid vaxx shots for 12 and up

-As most New Yorkers were starting their day, at 10:30 a.m. on June 23, the city’s Commissioner of Health Dr. Dave Chokshi, posted on his Twitter page that “anyone can request a vaccination in their home.”
+The city’s Commissioner of Health, Dr. Dave Chokshi, posted on his Twitter page on June 23 that “anyone can request a vaccination in their home.”

-During a press conference with Mayor de Blasio, Chokshi further elaborated that the driving force behind the new initiative was to make sure New Yorkers going on trips out of the city were inoculated before they left the Big Apple.
+Chokshi further elaborated during a press conference that the driving force behind the new initiative was to make sure New Yorkers going on trips out of the city were inoculated before they left the Big Apple.

 “The key point is that vaccination is critically important to keeping New York City safe but also is critically important anytime anyone is embarking upon travel,” said Chokshi.
 “Particularly because we know that travel is a risk factor for spread of the virus.
 So, if there are ways that New York City can further support, ensuring that people who are traveling are vaccinated, that means that all of us will be safer.”

-Chokshi said that with the city being a global metropolis, some New Yorkers spend months out of the year living in other countries, particularly in South and Central America.
+Some New Yorkers spend months out of the year living in other countries, particularly in South and Central America, according to Chokshi.

 Rick Cotton, the executive director of the Port Authority of New York and New Jersey, the agency that manages and maintains some transportation networks in the aforementioned states, said at a June 24 board meeting that while air travel is trending upwards, passenger volume is 44 percent down from June 2019 pre-Covid-19 levels for the week of June 14 to June 20, 2021.
 Port Authority Trans-Hudson train service is also down by two-thirds for the same period.